circleci/circleci-docs/jekyll/_cci2/project-walkthrough.md

 This tells CircleCI to use CircleCI 2.0.
 Without this, CircleCI will try to build the project on CircleCI 1.0.

-**There is no 'inference' on CircleCI 2.0.** On CircleCI 1.0, if we didn't detect a configuration file we 'inferred' things about your project and tried to build it.
-This was great for getting projects up and running quickly, but as things got more complex it added 'magic' that was hard to debug.
+**There is no 'inference' on CircleCI 2.0.** On CircleCI 1.0, if we didn't detect a configuration file, we 'inferred' things about your project and tried to build it.
+This was great for getting projects up and running quickly, but as things got more complex, it added 'magic' that was hard to debug.

 ## Add the Project to CircleCI

 Now log into CircleCI ([create an account](https://circleci.com/signup/) if you haven't already) and go to the '[Add Projects](https://circleci.com/add-projects)' screen.
 Locate the project and click the green 'Build Project' button.

-You must be and administrator / owner of the project on GitHub or BitBucket in order to start building it.
+You must be an administrator / owner of the project on GitHub or BitBucket in order to start building it.

 ## Your First Build

-As soon as you click 'Build Project' we will run a build.
+As soon as you click 'Build Project', we will run a build.
 The first one will fail since we didn't add a complete `config.yml`:

 ![First build]({{ site.baseurl }}/assets/img/docs/walkthrough1.png)

 ## Adding a Job

 <div class="alert alert-info" role="alert">
 <strong>Tip:</strong> The <code>config.yml</code> file is flexible and powerful.
-In this guide we'll cover essential elements to get you up and running.<br /><a class="alert-link" href="/docs/2.0/configuration-reference/">Full reference documentation for is available here</a>.
+In this guide, we'll cover essential elements to get you up and running.<br /><a class="alert-link" href="/docs/2.0/configuration-reference/">Full reference documentation for is available here</a>.
 </div>

 `config.yml` is comprised of several **jobs**.
-In turn, a job is comprised of several **steps**, which are commands that execute in the first specified container - the 'primary container'.
+In turn, a job is comprised of several **steps**, which are commands that execute in the first specified container -- the 'primary container'.

 Here's a minimal example for our demo project.
 We'll explain the steps below: